Rupt/paper-hunting-vampires/README.md

 The modification is implemented in `liv/use_lab_frame.py`, and implements a Lorentz boost in each `liv/process/${PROCESS}/SubProcesses/*/auto_dsig?.f` file.

-We also leave lots of mess behind in the liv/ directory; you can use `git diff' to see what's there.
+We also leave lots of mess behind in the liv/ directory; you can use `git diff` to see what's there.

 Execute:
 ```bash